The getWeather API provides current conditions and forecasts based on zip code as well as weather maps based on type or region.

 Maps - Access map images for many different plot types.
 Whether you need animated radar or satellite images, we can deliver quality visuals to your app

-Coming soon, the advanced weather API from cmdty features professional-level weather information derived from satellite imagery and is available on a historical basis.
+Our Advanced Crop Factors API features professional-level weather information derived from satellite imagery and is available on a historical basis.

 NDVI - Normalized Difference Vegetation Index is a simple graphical indicator that can be used to analyze remote sensing measurements, typically, but not necessarily, from a space platform, and assess whether the target being observed contains live green vegetation or not.
 In general, if there is much more reflected radiation in near-infrared wavelengths than in visible wavelengths, then the vegetation in that pixel is likely to be dense and may contain some type of forest.
 Subsequent work has shown that the NDVI is directly related to the photosynthetic capacity and hence energy absorption of plant canopies.